 Analyzing Norwegian Cruise Line's Unusual Options Activity

-On Wednesday, shares of Norwegian Cruise Line (NYSE:NCLH) saw unusual options activity.
-After the option alert, the stock price moved down to $25.73.
+Norwegian Cruise Line (NYSE:NCLH) shares experienced unusual options activity on Monday.
+The stock price moved down to $21.81 following the option alert.

 - Sentiment: BULLISH